MichoWorks/PsyProjectMusic/README.md

 # PsyProject Music Site

 Welcome to **PsyProject Music Site**!
-This is a personal website dedicated to showcasing my private collection of original songs and remixes.
+This repository hosts a personal website dedicated to showcasing a private collection of my original songs and remixes.
 The site is hosted on GitHub Pages, providing direct streaming access to a curated selection of my audio files.

 ## Contents